 Other factors that may influence your success at finding work include:

-Obtaining a nationally recognised qualification such as the CHC30213 Certificate III in Education Support or the CHC40213 Certificate IV in Education Support is essential.
-Gone are the days when the average parent helper can become a teacher's aide in a school – the so called ‘mums' brigade.'
-Schools have long realised that trained teacher's aides are much more effective than the untrained, even if they are great with kids and have lots of parenting experience.
-During your nationally recognised qualification you will learn a range of strategies and techniques that are essential for working as a teacher's aide.
+Obtaining a nationally recognised qualification such as the CHC30213 Certificate III in Education Support or CHC40213 Certificate IV in Education Support is essential.
+Gone are the days when someone with no training can become a teacher aide in a school – the so called ‘mums' brigade.'
+Schools have long realised that trained teacher aides are much more effective than the untrained helper, even if they are great with kids and have lots of parenting experience.
+During your nationally recognised qualification you will learn a range of strategies and techniques that are essential for working effectively as a teacher aide.

 Positions are sometimes advertised online or on the jobs' board of the department's website.
 Often hundreds of people apply for these positions depending on the role and location.
-For this reason, we generally don't recommend that you hinge your job-hunting success on applying for advertised positions.
+For this reason, we generally don't recommend that you hinge your job-hunting success on applying for advertised positions alone.

-We recommend the following steps in order to find a teacher's aide job in western Australia:
+We recommend the following steps in order to find a teacher aide job in Western Australia:

-This is the tried and tested method that we teach our students and is based on advice from schools, teachers, and those that do the hiring of teacher's aides in WA.
+This is the tried and tested method that we teach our students and is based on advice from schools, teachers, and those that do the hiring of teacher aides in WA.